Forster, E. M.: 1879-1970

 • Facts

-• In 1998, the Modern Library ranked Howards End 38th on its list of the 100 best English-language novels of the 20th century.
-From Wikipedia
+• Awards: In 1998, the Modern Library ranked Howards End 38th on its list of the 100 best English-language novels of the 20th century.
+Furthermore it won the James Tait Black Memorial Prize in 1910, marking it as a significant work of fiction.

 • Howards End has no apostrophe, an error which apparently irritated Forster every time he saw it.
 From The Writer's Almanac